Annuity: Deferral of payments

 A deferred annuity starts income payments after a deferral or accumulation period.
 During the deferral period the contract typically credits interest or investment returns to the account value.
 A immediate annuity starts payments shortly after the contract is purchased, often within one year.

 Fixed, variable and indexed annuities can each be written as immediate or deferred contracts.

+Optional benefits and riders

+Many annuities allow optional riders or benefits for an added cost.
+Death-benefit riders may provide a beneficiary with a minimum amount, a return of premium, or a stepped-up account value if the owner or annuitant dies before income begins.
+Living-benefit riders may provide guaranteed minimum income, withdrawal, or accumulation benefits while the owner remains alive.

+Such features can change the distribution of risk between the owner and the insurer, but they may also add charges, restrict investment choices, limit withdrawal amounts, or reduce the value of guarantees after withdrawals.
+The economic effect of a rider therefore depends on both the stated guarantee and the contract conditions attached to using it.

+Special-purpose forms

+Annuities are used in legal, charitable, and pension arrangements.
+A structured settlement may use an annuity contract to fund periodic payments owed under a personal-injury or workers' compensation settlement.
+A charitable gift annuity is a transfer of property to a charitable organisation in return for annuity payments over one or two lives, with the charitable component depending on the relationship between the property transferred and the actuarial value of the payments.
+In pension risk transfer, a defined benefit pension scheme may use a bulk annuity, buy-in, or buy-out to transfer some or all pension-payment obligations to an insurer.

+These special-purpose forms share the annuity feature of periodic or life-contingent payments, but their legal purpose and risk allocation differ from retail retirement annuities.
+Structured settlements focus on scheduled compensation payments, charitable gift annuities combine lifetime payments with a charitable transfer, and pension risk transfer annuities shift pension liabilities from a pension scheme or sponsor to an insurer.

 Valuation

 Valuation of an annuity treats the stream of payments as cash flows and summarises them by a present value or a future value at a given interest rate.
 For a level annuity certain, the formulas depend on whether payments are made at the end or at the beginning of each period.

 Annuity-certain

 If the number of payments is known in advance, the contract is an annuity certain (also called a guaranteed annuity).
 Valuation uses the formulas below, which depend on the timing of payments.

 Annuity-immediate

 If payments are made at the end of each period, so interest accrues during the period before each payment, the annuity is an annuity-immediate (ordinary annuity).
 Mortgage payments are a typical example, since interest is charged between payments and then repaid at each due date.